plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/test_implementation_progress.md

    - Benchmarks for configuration access time
    - Benchmarks for secrets access time

+### Validation System Tests

+The FundingRateValidator test suite includes testing of:

+1. **Database Management**
+   - Tests for proper database initialization and schema creation
+   - Tests for file-based and in-memory database handling
+   - Tests for data persistence across sessions

+2. **Data Recording**
+   - Tests for recording predictions with various methods and confidence levels
+   - Tests for recording actual payments with different parameters
+   - Tests for proper timestamp handling and data integrity

+3. **Metrics Calculation**
+   - Tests for RMSE, MAE, and bias calculation
+   - Tests for handling missing or insufficient data
+   - Tests for matching predictions with actual payments based on timestamps

+4. **Reporting & Analysis**
+   - Tests for validation report generation across multiple exchange-symbol pairs
+   - Tests for historical data analysis and retrieval
+   - Tests for filtering by exchange, symbol, and time range

 ### Test Environment Considerations

 Tests are designed to: